Nathan Healy

 Arizona Solar Incentives

-Scottsdale homeowners can significantly reduce solar installation costs through various solar incentives in Arizona and federal programs designed to make clean energy affordable.
+Scottsdale homeowners can significantly reduce solar installation costs through multiple solar incentives in Arizona at federal and state levels.

-These programs change regularly, so research current offerings thoroughly and consider acting promptly to maximize available savings.
+These incentives change frequently, so research current programs thoroughly and consider acting promptly to maximize your potential savings.

 Residential Clean Energy Credit Federal tax credit A federal tax credit worth 30% the cost of a solar panel system in the year it’s installed Learn More